nemoarchive/documentation/download_restricted.md

 ### 6)	Your data access request will be reviewed by an NIH Data Access Committee (DAC).

 ### 7) Access request decision
-NDA will inform investigators and NeMO of a final access decision, at which time NeMO will reach out to all investigators and collaborators included on the access request.
-It is critical that the NeMO account indicated above be included in your original DUC submission in order for NeMO to receive notification of your request approval.
+NDA will inform investigators and NeMO of a final access decision.
+At this time, you will need to **forward your Access Approval email to the NeMO team** at hhuot@som.umaryland.edu.
+Failure to do so will delay data access through NeMO.
 NeMO will grant data access to investigator for ***one year***, after which investigators will need to reapply for access using the process described above.
 &nbsp;
 &nbsp;
 &nbsp;